As content marketers, we are all continually on the quest to create viral, buzzworthy content that drives traffic and engagement.

 Viral, topical content represents an active brand; likewise, sharable content boosts SEO signals for your website.
 Your audience is hungry for new, relevant content rather than the same rehashed and recycled articles.
 By going out of your way to piggyback current events, you can set yourself apart from your competitors and build a stronger search engine presence.

-Examples of Piggyback Marketing Done Right
+12 of the Best Examples of Piggyback Marketing Done Right

-By looking at the 12 following examples of piggyback marketing done right, you can understand how to best use piggybacking to drive traffic and attention to your own business.
+By looking at the 12 following examples of piggyback marketing done right, you can understand how to best use strategic piggybacking to drive traffic and attention to your own business.

 Perhaps the most popular form of piggybacking, newsjacking involves using popular or breaking headlines as a means of giving your business a boost.
 This almost seems like a no-brainer, right?
 If everyone’s talking about something, why shouldn’t my business get in on it as well?